How Good Corporate Culture Impacts Employee Performance

 "Culture is more important than vision.
 Some leaders have great vision but have created a toxic culture where that vision will never happen." – Phil Cooke

-Here are three ways a company’s culture impacts its employees.
+Here are three ways a company's good culture impact employees

-A great corporate culture for employees creates opportunities to grow.
+1. A good corporate culture for employees creates opportunities to grow.

 A company with a good corporate culture helps employees grow in their career.
-Leaders take risks for their subordinates, stand up for them, as well as encourage and empathize with them.
-They don’t just boss around.
+Leaders demonstrate support, take risks, advocate for their team and provide encouragement and empathy.
+They do not simply give orders.

-Companies must work on providing more training activities, opportunities for career development, and upskilling initiatives to keep employees motivated and inspired.
-In return, employees improve in performance, thereby helping their company in achieving its business goals.
+Hence, companies should focus on offering training activities, career development opportunities and upskilling initiatives to keep employees motivated and inspired.
+As a result, employees enhance their performance, thereby aiding the company in achieving their business objectives.

-Happy employees make businesses more productive.
-When the environment is happy and upbeat, employees live the culture.
+When the workplace environment is happy and positive, employees embody the company culture.

 READ: How to Build a Positive Work Culture